JasperSnoek/spearmint/spearmint-lite/README.md

 process.
 Also, the dependency on Google protocol buffers is replaced with JSON.

-Running the automated code: Spearmint
+Running the automated code: Spearmint and Spearmint_sync
 --------------------------------------------------------

 The simplest way to get to know the code is probably to look at an example.
-In order to start a new experiment, you must create a directory that includes a wrapper script and config file.
+In order to start a new experiment, you must create a new subdirectory in the spearmint directory and include a wrapper script.
-We have created one simple example for you that optimizes the 'Braninhoo' benchmark in the subdirectory **examples/braninpy**.
+We have created one simple example for you that optimizes the 'Braninhoo' benchmark in the subdirectory **braninpy**.
 Take a look at **config.pb**.
 It contains the specifications of the algorithm in protocol buffer format.
 In order to specify your optimization, you have to fill in the variables 'language' (e.g. PYTHON or MATLAB) and 'name' (the name of the wrapper function you want to optimize).

 Followed by these is a list of 'variables', which specifies the name, type and size of the variables you wish to optimize over.
-Each variable must be either a FLOAT, INT or ENUM type, corresponding to continuous real valued parameters, integer sequences and categorical variables respectively.
+Each variable must be either a FLOAT, INT or ENUM type, corresponding to continous real valued parameters, integer sequences and categorical variables respectively.
 MAX and MIN specify the bounds of the variables over which to optimize and SIZE is the number of variables of this type with these bounds.
 Spearmint will call your wrapper